ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 }
 ```

-- `ids` are the IDs of the subnets to get information about.
-If omitted, gets information about all subnets.
+- `ids` are the IDs of the Subnets to get information about.
+If omitted, gets information about all Subnets.
 - `id` is the Subnet’s ID.
-- `threshold` signatures from addresses in `controlKeys` are needed to add a validator to the subnet.
+- `threshold` signatures from addresses in `controlKeys` are needed to add a validator to the Subnet.

 See [here](../../../nodes/validate/add-a-validator.md) for information on adding a validator to a Subnet.